 Its so bad that I've unironically had to resort to cold approaching to get dates because meeting people in their early 20s organically is simply not an option for whatever reason

 Is every big city in the world like this?
-I was gonna fuck off to Buenos Aires or someplace in Asia (Tokyo, Bangkok, fuck knows where brah) but I'm worried that I'll run into the same problems there that I'm experiencing in London
+I was gonna frick off to Buenos Aires or someplace in Asia (Tokyo, Bangkok, frick knows where brah) but I'm worried that I'll run into the same problems there that I'm experiencing in London

 Anonymous